-Cranberry sauce is a veritable chameleon, too — sweet or tart, smooth or chunky, loose and spreadable or firm and cuttable, berries only or chock full of other fruit.
+Cranberry sauce can be smooth or chunky, loose and spreadable or firm and cuttable, berries only or chock full of other fruit.
 Serve it as a condiment or a side.
-Most of the time, it’s one of the only sources of acid on the table, so you’d be well-served to consider one or more of these recipes from our archives.
-No need to wait, either, as this staple can typically be stored in the refrigerator for at least a week.
+To get a handle on the scope of options, we’ve collected some of our favorite recipes from our archives.
+This staple can typically be stored in the refrigerator for at least a week or frozen for longer.

-Tart Cranberry Relish, above.
-You don’t even have to turn on the stove top for this vibrant, no-cook condiment that is spiked with orange or cherry liqueur (pomegranate molasses is a good alcohol-free option).
+Tart Cranberry Relish.
+You don’t even have to turn on the stovetop for this vibrant, no-cook condiment spiked with orange or cherry liqueur (pomegranate molasses is a good alcohol-free option).

 Bourbon Cranberry Sauce.
-There are only four ingredients, and one of them is bourbon.
+This sauce boasts only four ingredients, and one of them is bourbon.
 Need to know more?
 It serves a huge (or small) family, and leftovers will be most welcome on any future sandwich or, dare we say, waffle.

 Jellied Cranberry Sauce.
 This recipe proves that basic can be great — the only ingredients are water, sugar and cranberries.
-The finished product has a texture similar to that of canned sauce, but it’s not as sweet.
+The finished product has a texture similar to that of canned sauce, but the flavor is less sweet.

 Cranberry Sauce Mold.
 This recipe from my grandmother has been a staple at my family’s Thanksgiving table as long as I can remember.
 Sweet and tart, the retro Jell-O mold can be both condiment and side.

 Cuban-Style Cranberry Sauce.
 This sauce, which includes cocoa powder, lime zest, orange juice and ground allspice may remind you of mole.